 Google Assistant

-Speech recognition is basically an extended innovation of Artificial Intelligence and Machine Learning.
-The concept is now familiar is used extensively in mobile solutions, especially smart devices.
-Because of the simplicity of the concept and the utility of the solution for users, the apps are here to stay, become more advanced and earn a solid revenue stream.
+Speech recognition is essentially an extension of Artificial Intelligence and Machine Learning.
+The concept is now familiar and widely used in mobile solutions, especially on smart devices.
+Because of the simplicity of the concept and the solution’s utility for users, the apps are here to stay, become more advanced, and generate a solid revenue stream.

 The monetization models of these apps are very clear.

-There are free apps that earn through sponsored advertisements and place an upper cap, that requires users to pay for an upgrade.
+- There are free apps that earn through sponsored advertisements and place an upper limit, requiring users to pay for an upgrade.

 Wrapping Up